jlangaa/bouldr/README.md

 ## bouldr README
-The `bouldr` is a toolkit for running Receiver Operator Characteristic (ROC) Curve analyses using a simple, formula interface.
+The `bouldr` package is a toolkit for running Receiver Operator Characteristic (ROC) Curve analyses using a simple, formula interface.
 It also allows for intuitive visualization and statistical comparison of the curves.
 The statistical core of the package is `pROC`, a package developed by Xavier Robin and colleagues (see below).

 ## Requirements